"What you don't know about hearing aids"

 Hearing Loop Resources

-• Hearing loop lists (webpage).
-Hearing loops are available in 30+ countries.
-For hearing loop lists in the United States, Canadian provinces, and a few from other countries, click on the link.
+- Hearing loop lists in the United States (this website).
+The webpage also has hearing loop lists for Canadian provinces, and a few from other countries.
 In the United States, if a site doesn’t have a hearing loop, it must have an FM or infrared assistive listening system.
-Places of worship are generally exempt from the Americans with Disabilities Act (ADA, our website)-check with your state.

 Your Input About Hearing Loss and Hearing Aids

-• Share your hearing loss/hearing aid experiences and ideas.
+- Share your hearing loss/hearing aid experiences and ideas.
 The National Academies’ Committee on “Meaningful Outcome Measures in Adult Hearing Health Care” (website) is inviting patients/consumers, clinicians, and other community partners to share their perspectives on hearing health care.
-Easy form to complete with only one question box; write as little or as much that you wish.
+Easy form to complete with only one question box; write as little or as much as you wish.